apache/dubbo-website/content/en/docs/contribution-guidelines/_index.md

     git push origin your_awesome_patch
     ```
 * Submit a pull request to apache/dubbo and wait for the reply.
+* All pull requests are automatically tested on [GitHub Actions](https://github.com/apache/dubbo/actions) for AMD64 CPU architecture.
+Please check that all builds are successful!
+Additionally there are nightly tests set up at [TravisCI](https://travis-ci.com/github/apache/dubbo) to prevent any regressions on ARM64 CPU architecture.

 Thanks for contributing!